English Template Timed Text Style Guide

 - Deliberate misspellings and mispronunciations should not be reproduced in the translation unless plot-pertinent.

-- When creating the English template to English source audio, please note the slur "nigger" should only be spelled as such in a historical or contextually racist context.
-Its use in slang, non-racist conversation, or song lyrics should be handled as "nigga".
+- When creating the English template to English source audio, please note the n-word should only be spelled with the -er ending in historical contexts or as a racist slur; its use in slang, non-racist conversation, or song lyrics should be handled with the -a ending.

 For all language-related issues not covered in this document, please refer to: